joelaguzar/iKonek/README.md

 ### Steps
 1. **Clone the Repository:** Clone the project from GitHub:  `git clone https://github.com/joelaguzar/iKonek.git`

-2. **Database Setup:** Create a MySQL database named "ikonek_db" and use the SQL schema from the Database Schema section.
+2. **Database Setup:** Create a local account in MySQL, run the `init.sql` in `src/main/resources/`.
 Update `src/main/resources/db.properties` with your database credentials.

+3. **Open and Run (using IDE):** Open your preferred Java IDE.
+Locate the ikonek.MainApp class in the src/main/java directory, select the MainApp class and click Run.

-3. **Build and Run (using Maven):**
+4. **Build and Run (using Maven):**
  -   Navigate to the project directory in your terminal.<br/>
  -   Run `mvn clean install` to build the project.<br/>
  -   Run `mvn exec:java -Dexec.mainClass="ikonek.MainApp"` to execute the application.<br/>